 Founded in 1979, CIVA | Christians in the Visual Arts’ longstanding vision is to help artists, arts pastors, collectors, critics, designers, filmmakers, historians, and theologians explore the profound relationship between art and faith.
 Throughout its thirty-five year history, CIVA has published many books and resources exploring art and faith.

-SEEN Journal is a premier journal addressing Serious Art and Serious Faith.
-It is founded on the conviction that Christians in the visual arts are called to creative work, devoted to the church and present in culture, and works to be a resource to help respond to that calling.
+SEEN Journal is a recurring, premier journal founded on the conviction that Christians in the visual arts are called to creative work, devoted to the church and present in culture, and works to be a resource to help respond to that calling.
 SEEN Journal’s broad coverage of religious and cultural issues encompasses all forms of visual arts, ethics, education, science, and the church.
 Though concerned with the most important issues facing artists in our time, SEEN Journal is lively, readable, and entertaining.
-SEEN Journal is an ecumenical publication that appeals to Catholics, Protestants, and more.
+This is an ecumenical publication that appeals to Catholics, Protestants, and more.

 Listings and contact information for: Art Organizations; Art Programs offered by Educational Institutions; Art Galleries and Museums; Churches and Ministries supporting the arts.
 Listings and contact information for several hundred CIVA Members who are artists, educators, curators, collectors, patrons, students, and church leaders.
 Contains a juried exhibit with selected artist images.
 Dozens of resources for people who care about Serious Art and Serious Faith.